 A minor may, however, be able to enter into a legally binding contract for necessaries, including any necessary medical treatment (see the Consumers and Contracts chapter).
 To contract for medical treatment, the child must be old enough to be capable of forming a sound and reasoned judgement about the matter on which they are asked to give consent.
-The ability to form a sound and reasoned judgement depends on the maturity and intelligence of the patient, and the nature and seriousness of the treatment.
-This was discussed in the decision of the High Court in Department of Health and Community Services (NT) v JWB & SMB (Marion’s case) (1992) 175 CLR 218, which considered favourably the English case of Gillick (above).
+The ability to form a sound and reasoned judgement depends on the maturity and intelligence of the patient, whether they understand the recommended treatment, and the nature and seriousness of the treatment.
+This was discussed in the decision of Re Imogen (no. 6) FamCA 761 confirming Re Kelvin FamCACF 258 where the full court found that the full court in Re Jamie erred in its application of the High Court in Department of Health and Community Services (NT) v JWB & SMB (Marion’s case) (1992) 175 CLR 218, which considered favourably the English case of Gillick (above).

 Some medical practitioners take the view that a person of 16 years or older is assumed to have full capacity to consent, and therefore the consent of a parent or guardian is unnecessary.
 Other doctors and hospitals take a more conservative approach and assume that only a person of 18 years or over can be considered to have such capacity.
 Except in cases of emergency, hospital authorities generally require a parent’s or guardian’s consent to perform any operation where the patient is under 18 years.

 The right to consent carries with it the right of the patient to choose their own doctor and the right to professional confidentiality regarding the patient’s consultation with that doctor.
 Therefore, a minor capable of consenting to treatment has a consequent right to prevent the doctor from disclosing the nature of the treatment to a parent or guardian.